 Kevin M. Lynch is Professor and Chair of the Mechanical Engineering Department at Northwestern University.
 He is a member of the Neuroscience and Robotics Lab and the Northwestern Institute on Complex Systems.
 His research focuses on dynamics, motion planning, and control for robot manipulation and locomotion; self-organizing multi-agent systems; and physically interacting human-robot systems.

 Frank C. Park received his BS in electrical engineering from MIT and his PhD in applied mathematics from Harvard University.
 From 1991 to 1995 he was assistant professor of mechanical and aerospace engineering at the University of California, Irvine.
-Since 1995 he has been professor of mechanical and aerospace engineering at Seoul National University.
+Since 1995 he has been professor of mechanical and aerospace engineering at Seoul National University, where he is currently chair of the department.
 His research interests are in robot mechanics, planning and control, vision and image processing, and related areas of applied mathematics.
 He has been an IEEE Robotics and Automation Society Distinguished Lecturer, and received best paper awards for his work on visual tracking and parallel robot design.
 He has served on the editorial boards of the Springer Handbook of Robotics, Springer Advanced Tracts in Robotics (STAR), Robotica, and the ASME Journal of Mechanisms and Robotics.
 He has held adjunct faculty positions at the NYU Courant Institute and the Interactive Computing Department at Georgia Tech.
 He is a fellow of the IEEE, current editor-in-chief of the IEEE Transactions on Robotics, and developer of the edX course Robot Mechanics and Control I, II.

 You may have gotten here from the URL http://lynchandpark.org.
 If you're like us, you forget the name of the textbook, but remember the names of the authors.
 We thought it would be easiest to remember this URL.
 If you ever have any problems with http://lynchandpark.org, you can try http://www.lynchandpark.org , http://modernrobotics.org, or http://www.modernrobotics.org.